cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Grid (My Energy)

-Here you can check your energy, route Amperes and Volts to your friends
+Here you can check your energy, route Amperes and Volts to your friends:

 - [check energy](https://cyb.ai/grid)
 - [route](https://cyb.ai/grid/outcome) >>|